 POUND: An animal shelter, lot, premises or buildings maintained by or authorized or employed by the city for the confinement or care of dogs seized either under the provision of this chapter or otherwise.

 QUARANTINE: The isolation of an animal in a substantial enclosure so that the animal is not subject to contact with other animals or unauthorized persons.
-STRAY: Any animal for which no.
+STRAY: Any animal for which no person responsible may be found..

 UNCONFINED: If such animal is not securely confined indoors, or confined in a securely enclosed and locked pen or structure upon the premises of the registered owner or caretaker of the animal.
 Such pen or structure must have secure sides and a secure top.
 If the pen or structure has no bottom secured to the sides, the sides must be imbedded in the ground no less than two feet (2').
 An animal that is securely locked in a motor vehicle belonging to the owner or caretaker shall be considered confined for purposes of this section.

 UNLICENSED DOG: A dog for which the license for the current year has not been paid, or to which the tag provided for in this chapter is not attached.
 VICIOUS ANIMAL: Any animal which is dangerously aggressive, including, but not limited to, any animal which has bitten or in any other manner attacked any person or animal.
+For purposes of this Chapter, “dangerous” and “vicious” shall be interchangeable.

 WILD ANIMAL: Any animal of a species which is by and large not domesticated, regardless of whether, in a specific case, a particular animal of the species is or is not domesticated.
 Such animals include, among others: